 Carpal Tunnel Treatment in Ayurveda

-As in any other situation, ayurveda treatment for carpal tunnel starts with assessing the individual’s body type or dosha type and other pre-existing illnesses.
-Combining this information with your individual stage of carpal tunnel syndrome a customized treatment plan is devised.
+As in any other situation, ayurvedic protocol for management of carpal tunnel starts with assessing the individual’s body type or dosha type and other pre-existing illnesses.
+Combining this information with your individual stage of carpal tunnel syndrome, a customized ayurvedic management plan can be devised.

 Carpal tunnel treatment in ayurveda starts with providing symptomatic pain relief to affected areas.
-Simultaneously, swelling of fibrous tissues in the wrist area is also targeted using ayurvedic medicines with anti-inflammatory property.
+Simultaneously, swelling of fibrous tissues in the wrist area is also targeted using ayurvedic herbs having anti-inflammatory property.
 Depending on your situation your practitioner may decide to resort to local application of ayurvedic paste or ayurvedic medicated oils (thailams) to treat inflammation.
-Other treatment options are fomentation, nasyam, local medicated oil dhara, application of bolus made up of anti inflammatory herbs and drugs and abhyanga oil massage.
+Other options are fomentation, nasyam, local dhara with ayurvedic oils, application of bolus made up of anti inflammatory herbs and abhyanga oil massage.

 Challenges in Carpal tunnel treatment

-Moderate conditions of carpal tunnel syndrome require about 21 days’ continuous treatment.
-Severe cases may require six to eight weeks of ongoing treatment for a lasting relief.
+Moderate conditions of carpal tunnel syndrome require about 21 days’ continuous ayurvedic therapy.
+Severe cases may require six to eight weeks of ongoing therapy.

-Along with the ayurveda treatments, it is absolutely essential to reduce the cause of your carpal tunnel syndrome to attain a quicker relief.
+Along with the ayurvedic therapy, it is absolutely essential to reduce the cause of your carpal tunnel syndrome to attain a quicker relief.

-In simple terms, if the cause of your carpal tunnel syndrome is identified to have originated from continual keyboard use, you should stop using keyboard while the treatment progresses.
+In simple terms, if the cause of your carpal tunnel syndrome is identified to have originated from continual keyboard use, you should stop using keyboard regardless of the the treatment regime you are following.
 This will definitely bring a quicker relief.

 In the language of ayurveda, carpal tunnel treatment adopts methods to alleviate vitiated vata dosha in kapha sthaana.
-This can be achieved by medicines and therapies, an ayurvedic vata dosha reducing lifestyle, appropriate yoga asanas and an ayurveda diet.
+This is resorted to by herbs and therapies, an ayurvedic vata dosha reducing lifestyle, appropriate yoga asanas and an ayurveda diet.

-Viswachi and Rujakarana marma treatments may also required in the treatment menu as per the judgment of the practitioner.
+Viswachi and Rujakarana marma treatments may also required in the ayurvedic package of things as per the judgment of the practitioner.

 Carpal tunnel syndrome

-Carpal Tunnel Syndrome is not a single disease or manifestation, it is a group of disorders.
+Carpal Tunnel Syndrome is not a single disease or manifestation, but is a group of disorders.
 In carpal tunnel syndrome, a median nerve is squeezed which passes through the wrist and controls the muscles responsible for the movement of thumb.
 In addition to movement, this nerve carries sensory information from fingers and thumbs and delivers it to brain.
-When this median nerve is squeezed, it creates pain, numbness or tingling effect in the affected hand.
+When this median nerve is squeezed, it creates pain, numbness or tingling effect on the impacted hand.